Britain's Cameron furious after biggest party revolt

 “Just witnessed a very angry PM lambasting Tory (Conservative) MP Jesse Norman.
 Finger pointing and prodding towards Mr. Norman.
 Not very prime minister like,” opposition Labour lawmaker Karl Turner said in a tweet from the scene.

-One newspaper report of the incident quoted a Conservative lawmaker as describing Cameron’s behavior as “disgraceful”.
+One newspaper report of the incident quoted a Conservative lawmaker as describing Cameron’s behaviour as “disgraceful”.

 An aide to Cameron said however there was no major argument, only that the prime minister was “rightly annoyed”.